lhdjung/pairmaps/README.md

 Every function created this way is a wrapper around `corrr::colpair_map()`.

-Package developers can avoid pairmaps as a dependency by copying and pasting the functions returned by `as_colpair_mapper()` into their own source code.
+You can avoid pairmaps as a dependency by copying and pasting the functions returned by `as_colpair_mapper()` into your source code.

 pairmaps is an unofficial add-on to [corrr](https://corrr.tidymodels.org/).
 It doesn’t have any dependencies